 - Your seat belt is your best defense against unsafe drivers – buckling up is the single most important step you can take to save your life in the event of a crash.

-- Lap and shoulder seat belts – when worn properly – lower the risk of death to passengers in the front seat by 45%.
+- Lap and shoulder seat belts – when worn properly – lower the risk of death to passengers in the front seat by 45 percent.

-- Seat belts also reduce the risk of moderate-to-critical injury by 50%.
+- Seat belts also reduce the risk of moderate-to-critical injury by 50 percent.

 - More than 120 unbelted drivers and passengers are killed every year in Maryland.